Chart Color Schemes

 Population growth drivers in Elizabeth Hills are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, over this period, the population of Elizabeth Hills is expected to decline by 194 persons by the year 2041.
-However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, which is projected to expand by 109 people during this time.
+According to demographic trends and population projections, the suburb's population is expected to contract by 184 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group which is projected to expand by 111 people over this period.

 Frequently Asked Questions - Population